 Cycle to KITC restaurant to sample Pyongyang’s famous Cold Noodle dish or the Korean traditional Bibimbap mixed rice dish – amongst other classic Korean dishes

-Cycle over to the newly renovated Sosan Hotel for drinks
+Cycle back to the Sosan Hotel for some well-deserved drinks

 Overnight in Sosan Hotel.

 Friday 25th September – Cycling Day 2

 We’ll cycle and be one of the first to explore the brand new Mirae Scientist Street in Pyongyang with tall apartment blocks and a unique design that shows off the new-age socialist construction.

 Continue cycling along the Taedong River – this river divides Pyongyang to east and west.
 It’s a beautiful ride where we’ll be able to see locals fishing along the bank and walking to work or school.